“Spatial and temporal patterns in physical-biological oceanic processes:

 3th July to 12th July -2017 – Barcelona (Spain)

-We believe it is now a good time to go back to the topic of the first edition but placing the emphasis on the way living and non-living ocean processes are structured in spatial and temporal patterns, how living systems benefit from the recurrence of physical processes, how physical-biological interactions favour the persistence of single species and the resilience of the community, and how these interactions give rise to complexity and the living Earth.
-Hence, the topic of the 2017 Ramon Margalef Summer Colloquium would be “Spatial and temporal patterns in physical-biological oceanic processes: from scale interaction to the rise of the living ocean”.
+We believe it is now a good time to go back to the topic of the first edition but placing the emphasis on the way living and non-living ocean processes are structured in spatial and temporal patterns, how physical-biological interactions favour diversity and persistence of the community, and how these interactions give rise to complexity and the living Earth.
+Hence, the topic of the 2017 Ramon Margalef Summer Colloquium will be “Spatial and temporal patterns in physical-biological oceanic processes: from scale interaction to the rise of the living ocean”

-The main site for the course will be the facilities of the Institute of Marine Sciences (Institut de Ciències del Mar, ICM-CSIC), near downtown Barcelona (http://www.icm.csic.es/) and close to university lodging (http://www.resa.es/en/residences/barcelona/residence-hall-campus-del-mar/residence/).
-For the 2017 edition, we also plan to hold two-day activities in the Espai Mas d’en Pinc, located in Begur (130 km northeast from Barcelona, in the Costa Brava).
+The main site for the course will be the facilities of the Institute of Marine Sciences (ICM), near downtown Barcelona (www.icm.csic.es/) and close to university lodging (Check here).
+For the 2017 edition, we also plan to hold two-and-a-half-day activities in the Espai Mas d’en Pinc, located in Begur (130 km north-east from Barcelona, in the Costa Brava).

-The 2017 Ramon Margalef Summer colloquim is possible thanks to support from the Scientific Committe on Oceanic Research of the International Council for Science, the Euromarine and the Institute of Marine Sciences.
+The 2017 Ramon Margalef Summer Colloquium is possible thanks to support from the European Marine Research Network (EuroMarine), the Scientific Committee on Oceanic Research (SCOR) of the International Council for Science, the Agbar Foundation (AGBAR), the Campus de Excelencia Internacional del Mar CEI·MAR (CEI·MAR), and the Institute of Marine Sciences (ICM).

 Video of the II Edition